Last updated:

 Vibration, temperature, current draw, and acoustic sensors on critical equipment feed ML models that predict failure probability hours or days in advance.
 Maintenance is scheduled proactively.
 Unplanned downtime — which costs UK manufacturers an estimated £180 billion per year — reduced by 35–45%.
 Equipment life extended 20–25% through condition-based intervention rather than time-based replacement.

-Predictive maintenance is where most manufacturers start their AI journey, and for good reason — the business case is the clearest, the data requirements are well-understood, and the ROI is typically the most rapid.
+Predictive maintenance is where most manufacturers start their AI journey, and for good reason.
+The business case is the clearest, the data requirements are well-understood, and the ROI is typically the most rapid.
 Here is the technical architecture in detail.

 Different equipment types require different sensor combinations: